It is a glycoprotein mainly secreted by the parietal cells of the stomach.

 Iron deficiency anemia

-Even if only the antrum of the stomach is removed, an iron deficiency can develop due to the removal of gastrin-secreting G cells, as gastrin is an important stimulus for acid secretion in the stomach.
+Even if only the antrum of the stomach is removed, an iron deficiency can develop due to the removal of gastrin-secreting G cells, as gastrin is an essential stimulus for acid secretion in the stomach.

 The body’s iron stores are more limited than vitamin B 12.
 Iron deficiency anemia can manifest within a few months of a partial gastrectomy, while pernicious anemia may not occur for about two years.